 Gas Line Installation Cost

-Several key factors affect the cost of a new gas line.
-First, understand the basics of your existing configuration before you get started from your current appliances and your home’s existing gas lines to adding a new line to the type of gas you use.
+Several key factors affect the cost of a new gas line or gas line replacement installation.
+First, understand the basics of your existing configuration starting from the main supply line.

 Converting from electric to natural gas or propane, or adding appliances will always require new pipes.
 Your final costs depend on if you have existing gas lines in place or need new gas lines installed from the gas supply to the house.

-Costs mainly depend on the number of appliances and the distance from the gas supply.
+The indicative cost determinant depends on the number of appliances and the distance from the gas supply.
 Costs can vary dramatically based on the complexity of the install, and what size pipe and connections each appliance needs.
+Line installation and replacement vary depending on these factors.

 Contact your gas supplier and ask about application fees, initial inspection costs, and a connection fee.